Contents of this page:

 - For DMin, a minimum of 12 credit hours plus the doctoral project must be taken at the same RTS DMin-degree-granting campus.

-- For MA/MABS/MATS, a minimum of 34 credit hours must be taken at the same RTS MA/MABS/MATSdegree-granting campus.
+- For MABS/MATS/MACC, a minimum of 20 credit hours must be taken at the same RTS MABS/MATS/MACC-degree-granting campus.

-- For M.A.C., normally all credit hours must be taken at the same RTS MAC-degree-granting campus due to the unique nature of these degrees.
+- For MAC, normally all credit hours must be taken at the same RTS M.A.C.-degree-granting campus due to the unique nature of this degree.
+A minimum of 32 counseling-specific credits are required.

-The above percentages apply to both RTS residential campuses and RTS Global Education students.
-RTS Global Education offers the MABS MATS, and MAR degrees through distance education.
+The above percentages apply to RTS residential campuses.
+RTS Global Education offers the M.A.B.S., M.A.T.S., and M.A.R. degrees through distance education.
+These degrees do not have a residency requirement.

-In situations that involve transfer credits and advanced standing, the following additional minimums relate to the DMin and MDiv:
+In situations that involve transfer credits and advanced standing, the following additional minimums apply:

-- For DMin, a minimum of 12 credit hours plus the doctoral project must be taken at the same RTS DMin-degree-granting campus and a total of 24 credit hours somewhere in the RTS system.
-(See Ligonier exception in “Transfer Credits” section.)
+- For DMin, a minimum of 12 credit hours plus the doctoral project must be taken at the same RTS DMin- degree-granting campus and a total of 24 credit hours somewhere in the RTS system.

-- For MDiv, a minimum of 36 credit hours must be taken at the same RTS MDiv-degree-granting campus and a total of 54 credit hours somewhere in the RTS system.
+- For MAR, a minimum of 20 credit hours must be taken at the same RTS MAR-degree-granting campus and a total of 31 credit hours somewhere in the RTS system.

 Grade point averages on RTS transcripts will be determined on the basis of work done only at Reformed Theological Seminary.